rvanderwees/idm-external-ca/README.md

 ## ToDo

 * The cert in `/usr/share/ipa/html/ca.crt` does not get updated after import.
 Hence its requireed to run `ipa-certupdate` after the last step.
+    * This is a known issus and is tracked in <https://bugzilla.redhat.com/show_bug.cgi?id=1549187>